serverwentdown/Skye/README.md

 WS2812B LED and a low price, Chloé is the cutest microcontroller you'll ever own.

 Features:
-* Full compatibility with Digispark software and bootloader
 * WS2812B
 * It's a keychain!
 * Minimalistic top surface